paluh/purescript-son-of-a-j/README.md

 ## Supported types

-This library exploits internal representations of some PureScript types to allow simple serialization and deserialization of their values.
+This library exploits internal JavaScript representations of some PureScript types to allow simple serialization and deserialization of their values.
 It provides simple `class SonJ a` which proofs serializiblity of a given type.

 Currently supported types are: `Number`, `String`, `Int`, `Boolean`, `Record`, `Variant` and newtypes around any serializable type.